aws-samples/ecs-deep-learning-workshop/README.md

 At this point you should have a working MXNet Docker image to deploy with ECS.
 If you don't see errors following the commands above, you should be in good shape.

 [Optional]
-An additional test would be to manually run the MXNet image that you just created in an interactive shell.
+An additional test would be to manually run the MXNet image that you just created with an interactive bash session.

 `$ docker run -ti mxnet bash`

 You can exit the session by simply typing **exit**.

-*TBD - consider adding another optional test - SSH into container*

 ### Lab 3 - Deploy the MXNet Container with ECS:
-Now that you have an MXNet container ready to go, you will create a Task Definition, which specifies parameters used by ECS to run your container, e.g. Docker image, cpu/memory resource requirements, host:container port mappings.
-You'll notice that the params in the Task Definition closely match options passed to a Docker run command.
+Now that you have an MXNet image ready to go, next step is to create a task definition, which specifies parameters used by ECS to run your container, e.g. Docker image, cpu/memory resource requirements, host:container port mappings.
+You'll notice that the params in the task definition closely match options passed to a Docker run command.

 1\.
 Open the EC2 Container Service dashboard, click on **Task Definitions** in the left menu, and click **Create new Task Definition**.

 2\.
-Type "mxnet" for the Task Definition Name,
+First, name your task definition, e.g. "mxnet".
+If you create a task definition that is a duplicate of an existing task definition, ECS will create a new revision, incrementing the version number automatically.
+Next click on **Add container**.

+3\.

 **Checkpoint**
 *add steps to verify successful completion of the lab*